UKCloud/documentation/articles/azure/azs-faq.md

 ### How do I manage my services?

-This service is designed to be managed using the UKCloud for Microsoft Azure portal.
+This service is designed to be managed using the UKCloud Azure Stack portal.
 You can also manage it through a command line using the UKCloud for Microsoft Azure API.

 ### What tools can I use to manage my service?